 By the time we were done, there was no AUM fee, the portfolio’s expense ratio was 0.08%, and their desired asset allocation of 45% US Stock, 15% International Stock, and 40% Bonds was maintained.
 The move saved them over $20,000 per year in fees.

-To avoid paying capital gains taxes, we hung on to a couple mutual funds in the taxable account, but the vast majority of the portfolio was converted to a simple three fund portfolio.
+To avoid paying capital gains taxes, we kept a couple of mutual funds in the taxable account, but the vast majority of the portfolio was converted to a simple three fund portfolio.

 The First Required Minimum Distribution (RMD)

-The husband and wife each hold an IRA, and they both turned 71 this fall.
-That means they both turned 70.5 this spring, and the time has come for each of them to take their first RMD.
+The husband and wife each hold an IRA, and they both turned 71 that fall after revamping the portfolio.
+That means they both turned 70.5 in the spring, and the time has come for each of them to take their first RMD.
 As I did with the extreme portfolio makeover, I offered to help them with this process.